What to do if your child is being bullied.

 Here are some stats about Bullying:

-- A third of children report being bullied in the last 12 months.
+- 40% of young people were bullied in the last 12 months

 For more information about Bullying and what to do about it, Bullying UK explains it more. http://www.bullying.co.uk/bullying-at-school/advice-on-contacting-your-child-s-school-about-bullying/